Abdelrahman-Medhat/pinterest-warming-tool/README.md

    - Setting `HEADLESS_BROWSER = False` in `config.py` to run in visible mode
    - Ensuring your server has the necessary dependencies for headless Chrome
    - Adding additional Chrome options if needed (e.g., `--no-sandbox`, `--disable-dev-shm-usage`)

+5. **Link Visit Issues**: If you're experiencing issues with visiting pin links, try:
+   - Setting `ENABLE_PIN_LINK_VISITS = False` in `config.py` to disable link visits
+   - Checking if the external websites are accessible from your network
+   - Verifying that your browser automation setup is working correctly

 ### Logs